-She recently was a guest choreographer for Core Performance Company in Atlanta, Georgia and her work, Web, was performed at the Callanwolde Art Center Atlanta (2013).
-In the last two years her solo Red Square was perofrmed at the Contemporary Art Museum Houston, Tempe Arts Center in Tempe, Arizona, the Harvest Chicago Dance Festival at Ruth Page Arts Center in Chicago, and the WestFest Dance Festival in New York City.
+In the last three years her solo Red Square has toured to the Contemporary Arts Museum Houston, Tempe Performing Arts Center in Tempe, Harvest Chicago Dance Festival at Ruth Page Arts Center in Chicago, and the WestFest Dance Festival in New York City.
 The solo is performed by Teresa Chapman.

-As a Teaching Artist for 20 years, Valls designs movement lessons with cross curricular links for elementary schools and conducts professional development workshops for teachers titled, “Creative Dance for the Classroom”.
-She is the director and choreographer of Becky Valls and Company, a performing group with Young Audiences of Houston that integrates dance and science through performance.
-Her three science/dance programs titled Dance of the Insects, For the Birds, and Under the Sea.
+As a Teaching Artist for 23 years, Valls designs movement lessons with cross curricular links for elementary schools and conducts professional development workshops for teachers titled, “Creative Dance for the Classroom”.
+She is the director and choreographer of Becky Valls and Company, a performing group with Young Audiences of Houston that tours three dance/science performances titled Dance of the Insects, For the Birds, and Under the Sea.
 Under the Sea is performed by the UH Young Audiences Touring Company, a student dance company that performs for students in K-5th grades.
 She is presently researching embodied learning with UH Charter School through the Science Dance Project.
 The project trains classroom teachers to develop science/dance curriculum for the constructivist school and documents how students construct knowledge of science concepts through dance.

-Valls holds a Masters’ of Fine Arts in Choreography from Sarah Lawrence College in New York where her choreography was adjudicated and selected by the American College Dance Festival for the national concert at the Kennedy Center in Washington D.C.
+Valls holds a Masters’ of Fine Arts in Choreography from Sarah Lawrence College in New York where her thesis work was selected by the American College Dance Festival Association for the national performance at the Kennedy Center in Washington D.C.

-Becky received tenure at University of Houston as an Associate Professor!
+Becky received tenure at University of Houston and is now an Associate Professor!